How much do seiyuu earn?

 Remember, underperforming CDs usually end up creating debt instead of turning a profit.
 There’s the band, the sound engineer, the producer, the arranger, the management, and more to be paid with the sales of that CD.
 There’s a lot on the line.

-All in all, the big reason as to why many male seiyuu are desperately trying to kick off a career as a solo artist is because of how high their revenue can be if they are successful.
+All in all, the big reason why many male seiyuu are desperately trying to kick off a career as a solo artist is because of how high their revenue can be if they are successful.

 As you can tell, being a seiyuu is not easy.

 Earning a lot of money doing voice acting work is also not easy.
 They have to literally sell themselves continuously in order to be successful.

 And, like Daisuke Namikawa said on TV when asked about the seiyuu industry: only 300 out of 10 000 actually get to live off of their dream job as voice actors.

 That is just 3% of those active as seiyuu.